austinauyeung/C9/README.md

 - The default activation key is the pound (#) key.
 - To activate the grid cursor:
     - Hold the activation key.
     - Alternatively, you can use a button mapper to map the "Activate Grid Cursor" shortcut.
+However, an activation key must still be assigned.
 - When activated, press the activation key to quickly reset any grid back to the main grid.
 - When activated, press any number to advance to the next subgrid.
 - See the table below for gesture dispatch.